naumenko-sa/bioscripts/README.md

 3. [project_mh.RYR1.isoforms.txt](../master/project_mh.RYR1.isoforms.txt)

 ## 4. CHEO [2016-] is a study of families with rare genetic conditions - [Care For Rare](http://care4rare.ca/) at [Children's Hospital of Eastern Ontario](http://www.cheori.org/)
-For variant calling I use [bcbio ensemble approach](https://bcbio-nextgen.readthedocs.io/en/latest/contents/configuration.html#ensemble-variant-calling) on per-family basis.
-In brief, 2 out of 4 (gatk-haplotype, samtools, freebayes, and platypus) algorithms should be voting for a variant to be called.
-This allows to achieve increased sensitivity required for research, compared to conservative strategy of the genetic testing laboratory.

 1. [cheo.prepare_projects.sh](../master/cheo.prepare_projects.sh) creates symlinks, folder structure, config files to run multiple projects
 2. [bcbio.array.pbs](../master/bcbio.array.pbs) runs multiple bcbio projects as a job array.
 I have tried a parallel execution of BCBIO, with IPython,